UniMath/agda-unimath/src/metric-spaces/precomplete-isometries-pseudometric-spaces.lagda.md

         ( g))
 ```

-#### The precomplete restriction of a short map from a Cauchy pseudocompletion in a metric space
+#### The precomplete restriction of an isometry from a Cauchy pseudocompletion in a metric space

 ```agda
 module _